 Anna’s main area of focus is Myanmar’s ethnic borderlands and ongoing conflicts in the region.
 She has previously worked as a human rights researcher focusing on military impunity and its impact on the community in Myanmar.
 Over the past few years, she has worked on several large research projects and has conducted field research evaluating Bosnia’s post-war recovery twenty years after the Dayton Peace Accords.
 She works as a strategic consultant and trainer with NGOs and CSOs in South East Asia building capacity and sustainability within small organisations.

 Anna started at Strife as a Senior Editor.
 She has worked her way up through Co-Ordinating and Managing Editor on Strife Journal.
-Over the past year she has welcomed the opportunity to lead the organisation as Editor in Chief, and is proud to have founded the Women in Writing and BA Internships Programme.
+Over the past two years she has welcomed the opportunity to lead the organisation as Editor in Chief, and is proud to have founded the Women in Writing and BA Internships Programme.